pauliacomi/pauliacomi.github.com/_pages/index.md

 # Hello

-### I am a researcher studying novel adsorbent materials
+### I am a scientist building new ways to characterize porous and finely divided materials

-I am a researcher in the field of adsorption, currently developing and supporting state-of-the-art gravimetric sorption devices over at [Surface Measurement Systems](https://surfacemeasurementsystems.com/).
+I am a scientist in the field of adsorption, currently developing and supporting state-of-the-art sorption devices over at
+[Surface Measurement Systems](https://surfacemeasurementsystems.com/).
 My main research topic is looking at surfaces, interfaces and porous materials through the adsorption of gases.
 Some of my papers can be found in the